Social Influence Tactics and How to Counter Them

 Ad nauseam: The repeating of a slogan over and over again.
 When repeated enough a slogan will begin to be accepted as true.
 If we keep hearing “pro-life” instead of “anti-choice” or “taxation is theft” instead of “paying our fair share” or “gay marriage” instead of “marriage equality” it can become true.
 All these phrases mean the same thing, but the emotional impact is different.
 A propagandist will find a simple emotional slogan and will propagandize it “Ad nauseam.”
 Counter: Always use a better slogan… this is one of those fight fire with fire things.
 Saying “marriage equality” instead of “gay marriage” is still white hat.

 Appeal to authority: Humans obey authority on average.
 As children we look to parents, then we look to teachers, then we look to peers, then we look to the state, etc. We naturally obey authority figures (and perceived authority figures such as celebrities).
 Propagandists know this and they will always try to sell a strong man and sell admirable qualities to sell a brand.
-Counter: You could always try bringing up the American revolution, liberty, the bill of rights, individualism, etc. Someone wants you to obey authority, so make them agree on a time when obeying authority went against their own values.
+Counter: You could always try bringing up the American Revolution, liberty, the bill of rights, individualism, etc. Someone wants you to obey authority, so make them agree on a time when obeying authority went against their own values.

 Appeal to fear: Fear is a basic human emotion common on both the left and right.
-Media spends a lot of time exploiting fears, propagandists do too.
+The media spends a lot of time exploiting fears, propagandists do too.
 Our anxieties and concerns about the future are used as emotional exploits to sell ideology.
 Counter: Fear is countered with love and understanding.
 They say fear X, you say, “I get it, I feel that way sometimes too, but we are all humans and we all share the same fears… we can connect over that.”

 Appeal to prejudice: Humans naturally favor their in-group and fear their out-group.
 It is easy to exploit the many results of this basic human attribute.
 Exploiting the nature fear of “others” and the desire to belong to a group is a favorite tactic of propagandists and authoritarians.
 Counter: Look for other connections, despite identity politics, at the core we all share human traits.
 “We all bleed the same blood.”
-Also point out the tactic and specifically focus on how this is being used to distract from more important issues.
+Also, point out the tactic and specifically focus on how this is being used to distract from more important issues.

 Appeal to the stone (argumentum ad lapidem): A tactic where one dismisses a claim as absurd without demonstrating proof for its absurdity.
 It is like a fallacious version of reasoning by reduction (using facts to show a conclusion is absurd).

 Artificial Dichotomy: A type of black and white A/B choice.
 The difference here is that this not only when someone tries to claim there are only two sides to an issue, but when they imply that both sides must have equal presentation in order to be evaluated.
 A classic example is the “intelligent design” versus “evolution” controversy, another example is “climate change denial” versus “climate change science.”
-Just because there are two general choices don’t mean there are only two positions to take and it hardly means both sides are equal.
+Just because there are two general choices doesn’t mean there are only two positions to take and it hardly means both sides are equal.
 Counter: Point out the many other choices and point out that the sides should both be considered (but aren’t inherently equal).

 Audio tactics: Using sounds to depress or excite people and to generally manipulate behavior.
-Everything from national anthems, to catchy jingles, to distortions.
+Everything from national anthems to catchy jingles, to distortions.

 Bandwagon: Humans naturally desire to be part of a group.
 This tactic exploits the desire to conform and be part of a group by encouraging adherence to or acceptance of specific planks.
 Counter: A group based on being against another group is negative.
 People also desire not to have a life filled with negative energy.
 Help guide the person toward a broader group based on positive emotions (giving them a replacement group).
 Do you want to be part of the anti-X type group (focused on bad vibes), or do you want to be part of the coalition of all-types who share Y values (focused on good vibes)?